Can I take part in the Big Latch On?

 When should I post my selfie?

-For your selfie to be included in the official count for the Big Latch On, it needs to be posted anytime on Friday the 2nd of August or Saturday the 3rd of August.
+For your selfie to be included in the official participant count for the Big Latch On, it needs to be posted between Friday 14 and Sunday 16 April.
 You are welcome to share your selfie outside of this time period, but it will not be included in the official count.